 The law in particular, and social institutions more generally, are blunt instruments.
 They are designed to deal with recurring situations confronted by numerous institutional actors over relatively long periods of time.
 Laws abstract away from differences between situations across space and time, and differences between institutional actors across space and time.
 The law, therefore, consists of a set of generalisations to which the particular situation must be made to fit.
 Hence, if you exceed the speed limit you are liable for a fine, even though you were only 10 kph above the speed limit, you have a superior car, you are a superior driver, there was no other traffic on the road, the road conditions were perfect, and therefore the chances of you having an accident were actually less than would be the case for most other people most of the time driving at or under the speed limit.

 By contrast with the law, morality is a sharp instrument.
 Morality can be, and typically ought to be, made to apply to a given situation in all its particularity.
 (This is, of course, not to say that there are not recurring moral situations in respect of which the same moral judgment should be made, nor is it to say that morality does not need to help itself to generalisations.)
 Accordingly, what might be, all things considered, the morally best action for an agent to perform in some one-off, i.e. non-recurring, situation might not be an action that should be made lawful.
 Consider the real-life example of the five sailors on a raft in the middle of the ocean and without food.
-Four of them decide to eat the fifth—the cabin boy—in order to survive.
+Four of them decide to eat the fifth – the cabin boy – in order to survive.
 This is a case of both murder and cannibalism.
-Was it morally justifiable to kill and eat the boy, given the alternative was the death of all five sailors?
-Perhaps not, given the cabin boy was entirely innocent.
-However, arguably it was morally excusable, and indeed the sailors, although convicted of murder and cannibalism, had their sentence commuted in recognition of this.
+Was it morally permissible to kill and eat the boy, given the alternative was the death of all five sailors?
+Clearly it was not pro tanto morally permissible, especially given the cabin boy was entirely innocent; but perhaps it was morally permissible all things considered.
+And even if it was not morally permissible all things considered, nevertheless, arguably it was morally excusable, and indeed the sailors, although convicted of murder and cannibalism, had their sentence commuted in recognition of this.
 But there was no suggestion that the laws against murder and cannibalism admit of an exception in such an extreme case; the sailors were convicted and sentenced for murder and cannibalism.
 Again, consider an exceptionless law against desertion from the battlefield in time of war.
-Perhaps a soldier is morally justifiable in deserting his fellow soldiers, given that he learns of the more morally pressing need for him to care for his wife who has contracted some life-threatening disease back home.
+Perhaps a soldier is morally justified in deserting his fellow soldiers, given that he learns of the more morally pressing need for him to care for his wife who has contracted some life-threatening disease back home.
 However, the law against desertion will not, and should not, be changed to allow desertion in such cases.

-I will shortly present arguments to the effect that while there may well be morally justifiable one-off cases of torturing the guilty, it does not follow that torture should ever be legalised, even in such cases.
-However, it has been suggested by Steinhoff (2010) that torturing the guilty can in many cases be understood as torturing the guilty in self-defence.
+We will shortly turn to arguments to the effect that while there may well be morally justifiable one-off cases of torturing the guilty, it does not follow that torture should ever be legalised, even in such cases.
+However, it has been suggested by Steinhoff (2010) and (2013) that torturing the guilty can in many cases be understood as torturing the guilty in self-defence.
 If so, presumably torturing the guilty could reasonably be legalised on the grounds that torturing in self-defence is analogous to killing in self-defence, and self-defence is an explicit legal justification for killing in most jurisdictions.
-Steinhoff has also suggested (2006) that legalisation would not necessarily lead to institutionalisation in the sense of the creation of the institutional role of a torturer, the routinisation and bureaucratisation of the process of torture, and so on.
+Steinhoff has also suggested (2006, 2013) that legalisation would not necessarily lead to institutionalisation in the sense of the creation of the institutional role of a torturer, the routinisation and bureaucratisation of the process of torture, and so on.

 Torturing the guilty in self-defence is arguably something of a misnomer.
 Firstly, it is not really self defence per se, but rather the saving of the lives of others.
-After all, generally the would-be torturer's life is not at risk, and even if it is at risk in a particular location, as in some terrorist bombing scenarios, then presumably the risk can be averted by the torturer simply abandoning his immobilised victim and fleeing the area.
-I note that on many accounts self defence is a more readily acceptable moral justification or excuse for killing an attacker than is defending the lives of others (at least, others who are not members of one's family or close friends).
-Secondly, torturing the guilty to save innocent lives does not typically involve an imminent threat, as must be the case in self-defence.
+After all, generally the would-be torturer’s life is not at risk, and even if it is at risk in a particular location, as in some terrorist bombing scenarios, then presumably the risk can be averted by the torturer simply abandoning his immobilised victim and fleeing the area.
+Note that on many accounts self defence is a more readily acceptable moral justification or excuse for killing an attacker than is defending the lives of others (at least, others who are not members of one’s family or close friends).
+Secondly, torturing in order to save life is inherently unreliable by comparison with killing in self-defence.
+This is because killing an attacker is directly connected to the desired outcome of removing the threat; indeed, to kill the attacker is to remove the threat.
+This is not so with torture.
+Rather torturing is one action and removing the threat (e.g., disarming the ticking bomb) is another act necessarily at some causal remove from the first action.
+Moreover, the putative (necessarily indirect) causal connections between the two actions may well not obtain.
+Thirdly, torturing the guilty to save innocent lives does not typically involve an imminent threat, as typically must be the case in instances of lawful self-defence in well-ordered jurisdictions.
 For the threat posed by (say) a terrorist-bomber is either imminent, as in the case of a suicide-bomber, in which case there is no time to torture anyone; or the threat is not imminent in which case there is time to pursue other options, such as intercepting the communications of other members of the terrorist cell and, thereby, locating the bomb.
 Again, consider typical kidnapping cases.
 Either the kidnapper is not in custody in which case he or she cannot be tortured; or the kidnapper is in custody in which case the threat to the kidnapped child from the kidnapper in custody is not imminent (the child is either dead or is alive and no longer under threat from the kidnapper in custody).
 Naturally, as we saw in the last section, there may well be a very small number of exceptional cases in which the threat is more or less imminent and torture is, nevertheless, a realistic option for removing the threat (and, indeed, the only option).
 Accordingly, this small number of exceptional cases might be analogous to killing in self-defence.
 Moreover, in some torturing the guilty scenarios the all things considered morally best option might be to torture the guilty party; indeed the general argument for the latter proposition was outlined in the last section.
 However, this does not demonstrate that justified torturing of the guilty to save the innocent they threaten is essentially a species of justified self-defence and that, therefore, it ought to be legalised.

 The upshot of this discussion is that torturing the guilty to save the lives of the innocent is not analogous to killing in self-defence.
 Specifically, the legalisation of torturing the guilty faces the problem of imminence; unlike killing in self-defence it almost never involves an imminent threat.
 Accordingly, the legalisation of torturing the guilty is likely to be regarded as extremely problematic, since presumably legalisation is likely to result in institutionalisation.
 Consider in this connection police killing in defence of the lives of innocent citizens.
 This involves the creation of the institutional role of police sniper with all its attendant training, development and implementation of procedures (including the requirement that the threat be imminent before shots are fired) and, more generally, bureaucratisation.
 This is, of course, not to say that (as argued above) certain one-off cases of torturing the guilty might not be both morally justifiable and legally excusable (or otherwise be able to avail themselves of mitigating circumstances).